zsdonghao/u-net-brain-tumor/README.md

 # U-Net Brain Tumor Segmentation

-🚀：Sep 2018 the data processing implementation in this repo is not the fastest, please use TensorFlow dataset API instead.
+🚀：Feb 2019 the data processing implementation in this repo is not the fastest, please use TensorFlow dataset API instead.

 This repo show you how to train a U-Net for brain tumor segmentation.
 By default, you need to download the training set of [BRATS 2017](http://braintumorsegmentation.org) dataset, which have 210 HGG and 75 LGG volumes, and put the data folder along with all scripts.